ithisted/SBDataScience/pet_adoption/README.md

 Data sources:
 - PetFinder Data [https://www.kaggle.com/c/petfinder-adoption-prediction/data](https://www.kaggle.com/c/petfinder-adoption-prediction/data)
-- dog breed traits extracted from [https://www.dogtime.com](https://www.dogtime.com)
+- dogtraits.csv - dog breed traits extracted from [https://www.dogtime.com](https://www.dogtime.com)

 The goal of the machine learning models is to predict whether a pet will be adopted or not based on the information extracted from his PetFinder profile.
 Logistic regression, random forest and gradient boosting models have been implemented and assessed.
 The report contains an overview and discussion of all work performed.